A2Amir/Advanced-Lane-Line-Finding/writeup_template.md

 ## Rubric Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+##### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-1-#Compute the camera calibration matrix and distortion coefficients To calculate camera calibration for Images that are stored in the folder called camera_cal, I compute the camera matrix and distortion co-efficients to undistort the image.
+1. Compute the camera calibration matrix and distortion coefficients To calculate camera calibration for Images that are stored in the folder called camera_cal, I compute the camera matrix and distortion co-efficients to undistort the image.

-2-# Gradients and color thresholds.
+2. Gradients and color thresholds.
 Here I calculated Sobel X , Y , Magnitude and Direction Gradients

 I applied thresholds on X, Y and direction und magnitude gradients and combined them with threshold of  the color channel H from HLS color spaces to obtain the binary thresholded image 1 and then combine binary image from the last step with the L channel from LUV and R from RGB and L from LAB colorsystem to obtain the binary thresholded image 4.

-3-# Perspective transform ("birds-eye view")
+3. Perspective transform ("birds-eye view")

 First, I extracted the source and distinction points to perform a perspective transformation.
 Then I feed the binary threshold image from the last step into the transform_image(img) function to get a bird's eye view from above.

-4#Nois Detection
+4. Nois Detection
 By detecting Nois i am goining to use the variable (binary threshold image 1 )that is of Sobe X,Y, direction and magnitude gradients and H from the HLS coolor sytem cobination and has better result in noisy images.

-4-# Implement Sliding Windows and Fit a Polynomial
+5. Implement Sliding Windows and Fit a Polynomial

 On this level I perform a sliding window search, startingwith the base likely positions of the 2 lane (shown in the first image), calculated from the histogram.
 I used 9 windows with a width of 100 pixels.
 The x & y coordinates of non-zero pixels are found, a polynomial is adjusted for these coordinates and the track lines are drawn.

-5-# Finding the Lines: Search from Prior
+6. Finding the Lines: Search from Prior

 Searching around previosly detected lane line Since consecutive frames are likely to have lane lines in roughly similar positions, we search around a margin of 100 pixels of the previously detected lane lines.